simomosi/BackAndForthIterator/README.md

 This is ideal for iterating collections which require user interaction through a GUI, like a menu or an interface with next/prev buttons.

 A BackAndForthIterator, unlike ListIterator, has a current element.

+This repository contains:
+- The **BackAndForthIterator** interface
+- Its implementation, **BackAndForthListIterator**
+- A class for Unit Testing